Optimal Budget Aggregation with Star-Shaped Preference Domains: Related work

 \section{Related work}

-Various streams of research have investigated the strategyproof aggregation of preferences when the space of alternatives is a subset of multi-dimensional Euclidean space.
+Various streams of research have investigated the strategyproof aggregation of preferences when the space of alternatives is a subset of a multi-dimensional Euclidean space.

-\paragraph{Convex preferences.} \citet{Zhou91b} proved an impossibility theorem for convex spaces of alternatives that is reminiscent of the Gibbard-Satterthwaite impossibility.
-Here, the space of alternatives is an arbitrary subset of Euclidean space, and the admissible domain contains all preference relations that are convex and continuous.
-He then showed that every strategyproof mechanism whose image has dimension at least 2 is dictatorial.\footnote{\citeauthor{Zhou91b} also showed that this result already holds for the subdomain of quadratic preferences.}
+\paragraph{Public goods provision.} One setting that calls for such an aggregation occurs when the society has to decide on the amounts of $m$ public goods.
+In this context, \citet{BaPe90a} proved that any mechanism which is strategyproof for all continuous utilities, and whose range has more than two alternatives, is a dictatorship.
+Their result strongly hinges on the richness of the domain of preferences.

-The negative consequences of this and related theorems \citep[e.g.,][]{BaPe90a,BaJa94a,NePU07b} strongly hinge on the richness of the domain of preferences.
-More restricted domains of preferences allow for more positive results \citep[see, e.g.,][]{FPPV21a}.
+\citet{Zhou91b} proved an analogous theorem for the much more restricted class of \emph{quadratic preferences}, a generalization of $\ell_2$-based preferences which is a special case of star-shaped preferences.
+Specifically, he proved that when the space of alternatives is an arbitrary convex subset of some finite-dimensional Euclidean space and the admissible domain contains all quadratic preferences, every strategyproof mechanism whose image has dimension at least $2$ is dictatorial. \citet{BaJa94a} complemented Zhou's result by characterizing the strategyproof mechanisms whose image has dimension $1$.

-\paragraph{Linear preferences.} Any model in which preferences over the set of all lotteries $\Delta^m$ are aggregated to a collective lottery, including literature on probabilistic social choice \citep[e.g.,][]{Gibb77a} and fair mixing \citep[e.g.,][]{BMS05a}, can be interpreted in the context of budget aggregation.
-However, the underlying assumptions of linear preferences (vNM utilities) are hardly applicable to budget aggregation because there is always a degenerate ideal distribution.
+\paragraph{Probabilistic social choice.} Any model in which preferences over the set of all lotteries $\Delta^m$ are aggregated to a collective lottery, including literature on probabilistic social choice \citep[e.g.,][]{Gibb77a} and fair mixing \citep[e.g.,][]{BMS05a}, can be interpreted in the context of budget aggregation.
+However, the underlying assumptions of linear preferences (vNM utilities) are hardly applicable to budget aggregation.
+This is because, when utility functions are linear, the maximum utility must be attained in a corner of the simplex (at least when there is a unique maximum), which corresponds to a degenerate ideal distribution.